 Energy Code Update

 As of March 25, 2021, builders must comply with the requirements of the 2018 International Energy Conservation Code (2018 IECC) and New Mexico Construction Industries Commission (CID) Amendments.
 One of these amendments, found in the 2018 New Mexico Residential Energy Conservation Code (NMRECC), 14.7.6 NMAC, details allowable compliance materials.
 The manual and worksheets below are included in the list of approved code compliance materials.
 The manual provides useful construction materials and assembly data and guidance on how to calculate and show code compliance for non-standard homes, including those employing passive solar features.
 The tradeoff worksheet and the passive solar worksheet are detailed in the manual and are available in electronic form.
 The tradeoff worksheet includes imbedded calculations and code compliance checks to ease the use of the alternate code compliance analysis.
-An additional appendix detailing more passive solar design information will be added to the manual in summer 2022.

 The 2018 IECC energy code will save ($3) for every dollar ($1) invested.
 A single-family home will save an average of $402 in annual energy costs when compared to the requirement of the old 2009 New Mexico energy code based on a study conducted by the Pacific Northwest National Laboratory (PNNL).
 Commercial building owners will save from $5.89 to $37.47 for every ($1) invested based on the same PNNL study.

 Updating to the 2018 IECC energy code was one of the objectives of Executive Order 2019-003 to achieve a statewide reduction in greenhouse gas emissions of at least 45% by 2030 as compared to 2005 levels.
 Adopting the 2018 IECC will reduce greenhouse gases by over 27,000 tons of carbon dioxide per year based on the PNNL study.